Melissa Cardinal Classic

 DA

-Love disads because most of the time they actually make sense.
+Love disads because many of the time they actually make sense.
 Humanity is consequentialist by nature so this is the most accepted argument for a reason.
-I am ok voting for a generic disad if you can make it stick really well.
+I am ok voting for a generic disad if you can make it stick.
 The more specific the better though.
 Practical impacts are better than the oh so common, nuclear war scene, but I will vote on nuclear war if it sticks in the round and you actually pull its weight across the debate.
 Just saying "drag across the impact of nuclear war" isn't going to cut it.
 GIVE ME SUBSTANCE, GIVE ME THE STORY.

 Performance